qriousec/qriousec.github.io/content/post/OOB-ANGLE/index.md

 ## Introduction

 Back in the beginning of the year 2024, we started our project on ANGLE, it is a chromium graphic library, handling rendering stuff on chrome process.
-Fortunately, our team found some of the vulnerabilities in different areas (suto shared more information on [his tweet](https://x.com/\_\_suto/status/1755048469872713873) previously.
+Fortunately, our team found some of the vulnerabilities in different areas (suto has shared some information on [his tweet](https://x.com/\_\_suto/status/1755048469872713873) previously).
 In this blog post, we will explain our arbitrary leak in detail and how we can turn it from a standalone crashing of the ANGLE process to an important primitive on chromium.

 ### ANGLE Overview